 The owner/registered proprietor can get involved with different parties involved in different activities through separate licensing agreements.
 For instance, an agreement to merchandise the character of Harry Potter or its name on utensils and the other on garments will be processed with two separate licensees.[x]

 Such trademark licensing agreements can either be exclusive or non-exclusive.
 An exclusive license is restrictive in nature wherein no other third party can merchandise the proprietor’s character except the authorized licensee.
-On the other hand, in case of a non-exclusive license, even though a licensee has the right to exhaust its rights, however, it does not restrict the proprietor/licensor from indulging into different trademark merchandising agreements with other parties.[xi]
+On the other hand, in the case of a non-exclusive license, even though a licensee has the right to exhaust its rights, however, it does not restrict the proprietor/licensor from indulging in different trademark merchandising agreements with other parties.[xi]

-A Merchandising license of a character mark shall be in writing, duly authenticated agreement and should contain the exclusivity status explaining the degree of control by the proprietor over the permitted use offered to the licensee, definition of the subject matter of the agreement, description of the features relating to the character to be merchandised, Goods and services in which it is to be inculcated, territorial limitation and scope of the agreement, nature of work, period of permitted use and confidentiality clause.[xii]
+A Merchandising license of a character mark shall be in writing, duly authenticated agreement and should contain the exclusivity status explaining the degree of control by the proprietor over the permitted use offered to the licensee, definition of the subject matter of the agreement, description of the features relating to the character to be merchandised, Goods and services in which it is to be inculcated, territorial limitation and scope of the agreement, nature of work, a period of permitted use and confidentiality clause.[xii]

 Author: Vartika Prasad, student of 5th Year- B.A.
 LL.B.
 (Hons.), Amity Law School, Noida, an intern at Khurana & Khurana, Advocates and IP Attorneys.
 In case of any queries please contact/write back to us at [email protected].